Key takeaways

 Home aids to include on your in-home care preparation list may include:

 You may also need to have entrances and steps modified to suit wheelchair access or your reduced mobility requirements.
-Your Care Manager will assess your needs and provide recommendations when creating your care plan with you.
+Your Care Partner will assess your needs and provide recommendations when creating your care plan with you.

 How do you invite your caregiver to ask questions?

-If you have a friendly relationship with your Care Manager and caregiver and are open and approachable, the more they will be able to assist you.
+If you have a friendly relationship with your Care Partner and caregiver and are open and approachable, the more they will be able to assist you.
 The more that someone knows about you, the easier it is to establish a good working relationship.
-Experienced Care Managers will also know the right questions to ask.
+Experienced Care Partners will also know the right questions to ask.
 Alternatively, ask them if they have any questions for you.
 Lead the discussion.
 Don’t make them feel like they’re imposing on you by asking questions.
 Encourage their curiosity.
 Provide genuine answers when they do ask questions.

 Do you need to talk about any religious or cultural preferences?